Bryan Kocis: Allegations of sexual abuse of a child

 In 2002, police found a videotape of Bryan Kocis, then 39, and a 15-year-old male in his home.
 Kocis pleaded guilty to one count of sexual abuse of a child.
 He was charged with child pornography, and transportation of a minor for sexual purposes.
 Since the boy had lied about his age Kocis was given a probation sentence.

 In 2006 a judge, Michael Conahan, signed paperwork changing Kocis' charge from sex assault to corruption of minors.
 Kocis' former attorney, Al Flora, said the change was made because the original charge of sexual assault of a child was a mistake and that, "We didn't realize there was an error until 2006."
 As a result of that change, Kocis was not required to be registered as a Megan's Law offender.
-Conahan later pleaded guilty to federal racketeering charges in relation to the infamous "Kids for Cash" scandal, and is serving 17.5 years in prison.
+Conahan later pleaded guilty to federal racketeering charges in relation to the "Kids for Cash" scandal, and was sentenced to 17.5 years in prison.